Trustees

 Jon joined the Thames Hospice Board in 2020 and is on the HR & Nominations Committee and Chairs the Finance & Investment Committee.

 He is a qualified accountant, treasurer and member of the Institute of Directors.
 With more than 30 years experience of director-level leadership of finance, systems and change teams, he has worked with a number of global multinational companies in various industries.
-He is a trustee of other charities and is full of admiration for what the sector contributes.
+He is a trustee of other charities and is full of admiration for what the palliative sector contributes.

 Jon is married and has three adult children.
 He enjoys rugby from a distance but participates in running and cycling.
 His other pleasure includes reading history and living in the Thames Valley which offers plenty of history to see.